vasujain1119/SQL/README.md

 FROM world
   WHERE continent ='Europe'

---Which countries have a GDP greater than every country in Europe?
+--6Which countries have a GDP greater than every country in Europe?
 [Give the name only.]
 (Some countries may have NULL gdp values)
        SELECT name
         FROM world
          WHERE gdp > (